jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 ## Itinerary

-Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a basecamp instead, before ending back at Lopez Island.
+Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a basecamp, before ending back at Lopez Island.

 ![Salish Sea Itinerary](/assets/images/trips/kayaking-san-juans-itinerary.png "Salish Sea Itinerary"){: .shadow-5.oversized} <small><i>The original route we had mapped out based on [Steph Abegg's trip report](http://www.stephabegg.com/home/tripreports/washington/olympics/sanjuanskayak).</i></small>

-For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a base camp instead, before heading back to Lopez Island.
+For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a basecamp instead, before heading back to Lopez Island.
 Even though it wasn't the planned iternary it was still a lot of fun and a great learning opportunity.